georchestra/georchestra/docs/install_guide/styling.en.md

 And the for the header, if you want to style it too.
 [Here](https://github.com/georchestra/mapstore2-georchestra/blob/c204edd3de1b55b6f493673dfbb4700d221f7296/configs/localConfig.json#L29).

+**Behavior with css variables**
+All the georchestra variables are available in [variables.less](https://github.com/georchestra/mapstore2-georchestra/blob/master/themes/default/variables.less#L97) file.
+Those are all who begins with `--georchestra-ms-*`.

+First, if `--ms-*` variables are used (set in contexts in Mapstore) then it fallbacks on `--georchestra-ms-*` ones (set in the css file).
+If not present, if fallback on georchestra's colors.

 ### Geonetwork-UI apps

 Geonetwork-ui apps (Datahub, Metadata-editor, datafeeder) aren't inside georchestra repo's and in order to add the header, it should have some scripts to inject header inside HTML.